 Just a few weeks ago my 12-year-old daughter got braces.
 Like most people, she was pretty nervous about what to expect.
-Naturally, on the top of the list was whether putting them on would hurt and how she would feel afterwards.
-Of course I was there through the entire process, from beginning to end... with my camera, much to her horror, I must add.
-So, let me walk you through the process to give you some insight about how it feels and what you can expect each step of the way.
+Naturally, on the top of the list was whether getting them put on would hurt and how she would feel afterward.
+Of course, I was there through the entire process, from beginning to end . . . with my camera, much to her horror, I must add.
+So, let me walk you through the process to give you some insight into how it feels and what you can expect each step of the way.

 The Process of Getting the Braces On

 You will be surprised by how quickly the whole process goes.
 I thought it would take most of the morning, but I was pleasantly surprised that we were there for less than two hours.
 So, the good news is that the discomfort of the procedure itself will be brief.